Potsdam, Germany. Famous for its parks and gardens and beautiful buildings.

-Don’t just see Potsdam as an extension of Berlin
+Don’t See Potsdam as an Extension of Berlin

 Potsdam is often discussed in the same breath as Berlin, almost as an after thought.
-And, undeniably, it makes a great day trip from the capital.
-But it’s also a great destination in its own right.
-Potsdam would make a great weekend break in itself, and has a much more chilled out vibe than its crazy, creative neighbour Berlin.
-Of course, if you can’t choose you can always do both as the two cities are well linked by public transport.
-Which brings me neatly onto …
+Undeniably, it makes a great day trip from the German capital.
+But it’s a great destination in its own right.
+Potsdam has a much more old-time, relaxed feel compared to crazy, creative Berlin and would make a lovely city break in itself.

 Do use of public transport.